RillingDev/rilling.dev/source/_posts/its-all-in-my-head.md

 <link rel="canonical" href="https://rilling.dev/about/" />
 ```

-## Analytics:
+## Analytics

 **Make sure you are aware of the [privacy problems of analytics like Google Analytics](https://en.wikipedia.org/wiki/Google_Analytics#Privacy).**

-Note that this website does not use Google Analytics.
+Note: This website does not use Google Analytics.

 When using [Google Analytics](https://analytics.google.com/analytics/web/) it is recommended to insert the [minified tracking script](https://developers.google.com/analytics/devguides/collection/analyticsjs/tracking-snippet-reference) in the head tag: